iamacup/react-redux-with-networking-helper/readme.md

 This 'global state' is then updated, either directly through actions on components - i.e. when you need to update the user's current handle - or indirectly through network data - i.e. when you just logged in and need to update the current users object.

 There are some subtleties and complexities about this library, i think it is best to use the examples and then jump into the API documentation to understand why things are as they are, rather than the other way around :)

-## Selectors - makeGet and get

-Bear in mind that under the hood we are using [Reselect](https://github.com/reduxjs/reselect) for our selectors, there are, therefore, two types of every selector - you can read about this in detail in the [reselect documentation here](https://github.com/reduxjs/reselect) - but the cheatsheet version is - if you only have **one instance** of a component you can use the `get***` function, if you will have **multiple instances** of a component you need to use the equivelant `makeGet***` function to build your selectors.
-To be on the safe side, use the `makeGet***` - it only adds 1 additional line of code.

 ## Getting Started